ProjectRebirthMu/Server/ConnectServer/ConnectServer/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

+The "Rebirth :: ConnectServer - XML" text was created with font used: Inversionz Regular

 AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.